Chronic obstructive pulmonary disease (COPD) causes damage to the lungs and narrows the airways (bronchi)

 One aim of COPD treatment is to relieve symptoms, making everyday life easier and improving quality of life.
 A further aim is to slow down the progression of the disease and prevent exacerbations.

-Medication is an essential part of daily COPD treatment.
-It can either be inhaled (breathed in) or taken in the form of tablets.
-Depending on how far the disease has progressed, combinations of various drugs are commonly used.
+If these non-medication options do not help enough, medication is an essential part of daily COPD treatment.
+It is typically inhaled (breathed in), but can also be taken in the form of tablets.
+Depending on how far the disease has progressed, combinations of various drugs can be used, either as a long-term treatment or temporarily to relieve acute symptoms.
 The following medications are available:

-Drugs that open up (dilate) the airways (bronchodilators): These drugs are typically inhaled as a powder to make it easier to breathe.
-They include beta-2 agonists, anticholinergics, and methylxanthines.
+Drugs that open up (dilate) the airways (bronchodilators): These drugs are typically inhaled as a powder or spray to make it easier to breathe.
+They include beta-2 agonists and anticholinergics.

 If all other treatment options for severe pulmonary emphysema have been tried out, surgery is possible as well.
 Then the overinflated parts of the lungs are reduced in size through a procedure called bullectomy or through lung volume reduction surgery.
 A lung transplant may even be considered in some situations.

-Pulmonary rehabilitation helps people with COPD to better cope with their disease and to live as normal a life as possible.
+Pulmonary rehabilitation helps people to better cope with COPD and to live as normal a life as possible.
 To help reach this goal, a treatment plan based on individual needs is created.
 The treatment plan includes a combination of physical exercise, an educational program on dealing with the disease and the treatment, and social and emotional support.

 Pulmonary rehabilitation is an important part of the COPD disease management program (DMP).
 Rehabilitation can either be done on an inpatient or outpatient basis.